Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Metropolis-Hastings, Overrelaxation and Critical Slowing Down

-Here, $z \geq 0$ is the dynamical critical exponent, which depends on the type of algorithm used.
+Here, $\tau_{\text{exp}}$ denotes the exponential autocorrelation time, which one expects to scale as a power of the correlation length, $\tau_{\text{exp}} \sim \xi^z$.
+The dynamical critical exponent $z \geq 0$ depends on the type of algorithm used.
 Close to a critical point, the correlation length diverges.
-On a finite lattice with linear size $L$ however, we have $\xi \leq L$.
-Hence, the computational demand grows like $\sim L^z$, which hampers the investigation of critical phenomena and extrapolations to the continuum limit.
-A promising approach to significantly reduce the autocorrelation time is the application of GANs, which we discuss in the next section.
+This hampers the investigation of critical phenomena as well as extrapolations to the continuum limit.